-

 - A director, commissioner, major shareholder, or controller of the public company; or

-- An Affiliate of any director, commissioner, major shareholder, or controller.
+- An Affiliate of any director, commissioner, major shareholder, or controller of the public company.

-Under OJK Regulation 42, these transactions are exempted from the fairness opinion and shareholders’ approval requirements:
+Under OJK Regulation 42, the following transactions are exempted from the fairness opinion and shareholders’ approval requirements, however a report to OJK within two business days must still be submitted by the public company, if:

 - The transaction is conducted to implement a law, regulation, or court decision;

-- The transaction value does not exceed 0.5% of the issued and paid-up capital of the public company or IDR5 billion (whichever is lower);
+- The transaction value does not exceed 0.5% of the paid-up capital of the public company or IDR5 billion (whichever is lower);

 - The transaction is a loan received directly from domestic or foreign banks, venture capital companies, financing companies, or infrastructure-financing companies, or the transaction is a guarantee transaction to domestic or foreign banks, venture capital companies, financing companies, or infrastructure-financing companies for loans that are directly received by the public company or its controlled company;

-- An increase or decrease of capital participation in a subsidiary to maintain the public company’s shareholding percentage within one year from the implementation of such capital participation; and
+- The transaction is an increase or decrease of capital participation in a subsidiary to maintain the public company’s shareholding percentage within one year from the implementation of such capital participation; and

 - The transaction’s purpose is for restructuring of a public company controlled, either directly or indirectly, by the government.

-- Family relationship from marriage and descent up to the second degree, both horizontally and vertically, which consists of a relationship between a person and:
+- Family relationship from marriage to the second degree, both horizontally and vertically, which consists of a relationship between a person and:

 -